Out-of-equilibrium phase transitions induced by Floquet resonances in a periodically quench-driven XY spin chain: Driving the XY spin chain

-Before analyzing the influence of these non-local interactions, let us discus their origin by considering the Floquet-Magnus expansion \cite{1954_Magnus_CPAM_7, 2015_Bukov_AIP_64}.
+Before analyzing the influence of these possibly non-local interactions, let us discuss their origin by considering the Floquet-Magnus expansion \cite{1954_Magnus_CPAM_7, 2015_Bukov_AIP_64}.
 In the infinite driving frequency limit $T\to0$, the Floquet Hamiltonian reduces to the time-averaged Hamiltonian $H_{av}$.
-Eigenstates of $H_{av}$ whose single-particle energy difference (within a single momentum sector) equals an integer multiple of the driving frequency $2\pi/T$ are said to be quasi-degenerate or resonant and, in the same way that a small perturbation on a stationary Hamiltonian can strongly couple degenerate eigenstates of the unperturbed Hamiltonian, deviations of $e^{-iH_F^{[t_0,T]}T}$ from $e^{-iH_{av}T}$ can strongly couple said quasi-degenerate eigenstates \cite{eckardt_avoided-level-crossing_2008,hone_statistical_2009,bukov_heating_2016,claeys_breaking_2017,russomanno_floquet_2017,claeys_spin_2017,seetharam_absence_2018}.
-These so-called \textit{Floquet resonances} \footnote{Floquet resonances can be seen as a a generalization of multi-photon resonances \cite{bukov_heating_2016}.} give rise to avoided crossings that result into the Floquet eigenstates being expressed as linear combinations of two such (near-) resonant states.
-As this mechanism cannot be represented by local operators, the Floquet Hamiltonian necessarily contains long-range interactions if resonances are present.
-In Fig. \ref{fig1} we show a plot of the quasi-energy spectrum as a function of $T$, in which the invervals within which avoided crossings do occur can be clearly distinguished.
-It is important to point out that in Fig. \ref{fig1} the quasi-energies are restricted to the first Brillouin Zone, which is also referred to as the `folding' of the spectrum \cite{2015_Bukov_AIP_64}.
-While the gauge choice for the quasi-energies is immaterial for the time evolution of the system, this folding might introduce unphysical interactions in the local Hamiltonian.
-In order to avoid this unwanted outcome, the spectrum needs to be explicitly unfolded.
-Although there exists no general way of doing so \cite{bukov_heating_2016}, in the current model we have the advantage that the Floquet Hamiltonian factorises into two-dimensional subspaces and has a symmetric spectrum.
-Therefore, the single-particle quasi-energy spectrum can be explicitly unfolded by either adding or subtracting the corresponding multiple of $2\pi/T$ whenever a resonance condition is met \cite{Note1}.
-With this choice of unfolding one can check that we can recover the expected results for various limits of the parameters.
-For instance, if $\gamma=0$ all instantaneous Hamiltonians commute and the driving trivializes, leading to $H_F^{[t_0,T]}=H_{av}$ at all driving frequencies, as returned by the proposed unfolding.
-Another example is the static case, which can be achieved by either $h_1=h_2$, $\alpha=0$ or $\alpha=1$, and for which the Floquet Hamiltonian reduces to the static one.
+Eigenstates of $H_{av}$ whose single-particle energy difference (within a single momentum sector) equals an integer multiple of the driving frequency $2\pi/T$ are said to be quasi-degenerate or resonant and, in the same way that a small perturbation on a stationary Hamiltonian can strongly couple degenerate eigenstates of the unperturbed Hamiltonian, deviations of $e^{-iH_F^{[t_0,T]}T}$ from $e^{-iH_{av}T}$ can strongly couple quasi-degenerate eigenstates \cite{eckardt_avoided-level-crossing_2008,hone_statistical_2009,bukov_heating_2016,claeys_breaking_2017,russomanno_floquet_2017,2018_Claeys_PRL_121,seetharam_absence_2018}.
+These so-called \textit{Floquet resonances} give rise to avoided crossings that result into the Floquet eigenstates being linear combinations of two such (near-) resonant states.
+As this mechanism cannot be represented by local operators, the Floquet Hamiltonian contains long-range interactions if resonances are present (note that other mechanisms can also lead to non-local terms in certain circumstances \cite{2018_Pieplow_NJP_20, 2014_Benito_PRB_90}).
+In such situations, the Magnus expansion is not expected to converge \cite{2015_Bukov_AIP_64, kuwahara_floquetmagnus_2016, 2015_Eckardt_NJP_17, 1988_Scharf_JPA_21, 2014_Bastidas_PRL_112}, hence exact solutions are important for the description of these resonances.